 We hope and expect for you to join us in the Dining Hall and fill us in on your life.
 Floreat Domus de Eliot!

 Hello Eliot House!
-I am very pleased to be a part of the Eliot community and to work as the Assistant to Resident Dean, Katy Leonard.
+I am very pleased to be a part of the Eliot community and to work as the Academic Coordinator of Eliot House.
 I grew up in nearby Franklin and I went on to earn a BA in History from Saint Michaels College in Vermont, where I also played on the varsity basketball team.
 Prior to coming to Harvard, I served as the Director of Constituent Services in the Office of Massachusetts State Representative James E. Vallee.
 I am always up for a conversation and enjoy discussing politics, history, and of course Boston sports!

 I am here to help you with any academic or advising questions you may have, and I look forward to meeting you all and please stop by anytime!